DOI-USGS/national-flow-observations/README.md

    http_retry_delay     = 1
 ```

 Be sure to update the `username` field to match your own email.
+Before being able to successfully use this file, you will need to install `saml2aws` (yes, even on HPC).
+You can follow instructions for doing so in our [USGS guide to using `saml2aws`](https://dsp-manual.wma.chs.usgs.gov/docs/aws/introduction_to_aws/).

-You will need to log in either before running `scmake()` in an interactive session or before you submit your non-interactive batch job.
+To use the `saml2aws` setup, you will need to log in either before running `scmake()` in an interactive session or before you submit your non-interactive batch job.
 Note that credentials will work for a maximum of 8 hours, which means that you may get a failure and need to re-authenticate for jobs that take longer.
 Run the following to use the appropriate credentials to authenticate to AWS for this pipeline:

 ```
 saml2aws login --role=arn:aws:iam::807615458658:role/adfs-wma-developer --region us-west-2